 Medicare PFFS (Private-Fee-for-Service) plans generally have no network or a very small network.
 The company will allow any doctor to bill the plan as long as they agree to the plan’s terms and conditions up front.
 This puts the burden on you to ask your providers whether they will accept the plan before you seek medical services.

 Medicare Advantage Plans - What You Need To Know

-- You are still part of Medicare: You must have Part A & B of Medicare to be eligible to enroll in one of the Medicare Advantage Plans, and while on the plan you still have all of the rights and protections of Medicare.
+- You are still part of Medicare: You must have Part A & B of Medicare to be eligible to enroll in one of the Medicare Advantage Plans.
+While on the plan you still have all of the rights and protections of Medicare.

 - Networks for Doctors and Hospitals: Each company has its own network of doctors and hospitals.
 Be sure to check that your current doctors and hospitals are in network for the plan you are selecting.